Crusader states: Art and architecture

-Prawer argued no major Western cultural figure settled in the states, but that others were encouraged East by the expression of imagery in western poetry.
+Prawer argued no major Western European cultural figure settled in the states, but that others were encouraged East by the expression of imagery in Western European poetry.
 Historians believe that military architecture demonstrates a synthesis of the European, Byzantine and Muslim traditions providing the original and impressive artistic achievement of the crusades.
 Castles were a symbol of the dominance of the Frankish minority over a hostile majority population that acted as administrative centres.

-Modern historiography rejects the 19th-century consensus that Westerners learnt the basis of military architecture from the Near East.
+Modern historiography rejects the 19th-century consensus that Westerner Europeans learnt the basis of military architecture from the Near East.
 Europe had already experienced growth in defensive technology.
 Contact with Arab fortifications originally constructed by the Byzantines influenced developments in the east, but there is little evidence for differentiation between design cultures and the constraints of situation.
 Castles included oriental design features like large water reservoirs and they excluded occidental features like moats.

 Church design was in the French Romanesque style seen in the 12th-century rebuilding of the Holy Sepulchre.
 The Franks retained earlier Byzantine detail, but added northern French, Aquitanian, and Provençal style arches and chapels.
 The column capitals of the south facade follow classical Syrian patterns, but there is little evidence of indigenous influence in sculpture.

 Visual culture shows the assimilated nature of the society.
 The decoration of shrines, painting, and the production of manuscripts demonstrated the influence of indigenous artists.
 Frankish practitioners borrowed methods from Byzantine and indigenous artists in iconographical practice.
 Monumental and panel painting, mosaics and illuminations in manuscripts adopted an indigenous style, leading to a cultural synthesis shown in the Church of the Nativity.
 Wall mosaics were unknown in the west but widespread in the crusader states.
 It is unknown whether the mosaic work was done by indigenous craftsmen or learnt by Frankish ones, but it shows the evolution of a distinctive and original artistic style.

 Workshops housed Italian, French, English, and indigenous craftsmen producing illustrated manuscripts showing a cross-fertilisation of ideas and techniques.
 One example is the Melisende Psalter.
 This style either reflected or influenced the taste of patrons of the arts in increasingly stylised Byzantine-influenced content.
 Icons were previously unknown to the Franks.
-This continued, occasionally in a Frankish style, and of western saints leading to Italian panel painting.
+This continued, occasionally in a Frankish style, and of Western European saints leading to Italian panel painting.
 It is difficult to track illustration and castle design to their sources.
 It is simpler for textual sources where translations made in Antioch are notable but of secondary importance to the works from Muslim Spain and the hybrid culture of Sicily.